Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Applications

-\begin{theorem} If $\nu$ is a dislocation measure satisfying (\ref{eq:1}) and (\ref{eq:8}), and if $(q_n,n\geq 1)$ is the consistent family of probability measures defined by (\ref{eq:7}), then the Markov branching trees $T_n$, viewed as random measured $\R$-trees by endowing the set of their leaves with the uniform probability measures, satisfies for the Gromov-Hausdorff-Prokhorov topology. \end{theorem}
+where $\gamma\in(0,1)$ and $\ell$ is a function that is slowly varying at $\infty$. \begin{theorem} If $\nu$ is a dislocation measure satisfying~(\ref{eq:1}) and (\ref{eq:8}), and if $(q_n,n\geq1)$ is the consistent family of probability measures defined by~(\ref{eq:7}), then the Markov branching trees $T_n$, viewed as random measured $\R$-trees by endowing the sets of their leaves with the uniform probability measures, satisfies